ArcadeData/arcadeanalytics-recipes/README.md

 * password: admin

 Save and start the index process of the data source.

 ## OrientDB 3.0.x: explore the demo database with Gremlin

+To play with the Janus's demo database, open a new shell and start the container:

+    docker-compose -f recipes/janus.yml up

+Now, to connect and use the database, go to Arcade, create a new data source with these parameters:

+* type: Gremlin
+* gremlin implementation: JanusGraph
+* server: arcadeanalytics-janusgraph
+* port: 8182
+* database: na
+* username: na
+* password: na

+Save and start the index process of the data source.

+## OrientDB 3.0.x: explore the demo database with Gremlin